 - Incredible Michelin-starred dinners at Bayrisches Haus and Zur Bleiche

-- Go punting (boating) through Spreewald's picturesque canals
+- Adults go punting (boating) and kids kayak through Spreewald's picturesque canals

 - Captivating gateway cities of Berlin and Dresden - ideal to visit before or after your trip

 Hotel Bayrisches Haus (2 nights): This small chalet, acclaimed for its lovely setting and Michelin-starred restaurant, was built in 1847 for the Bavarian wife of Prussian King Frederick William IV.
 A Relais & Châteaux member. (pool, spa)